thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/udp.md

 Ubuntu%,%ubuntu%,%templates/edge/integrations/resources/ubuntu.md%br%
 CentOS/RHEL Server%,%centos%,%templates/edge/integrations/resources/centos-rhel.md{% endcapture %}

-Please refer to the [Remote Integration guide](/docs/pe/edge/user-guide/integrations/remote-integrations/#choose-your-platform-and-install){: target="_blank"} and install the UDP Integration service locally or on a separate machine.
+{% include content-toggle.liquid content-toggle-id="selectPlatform" toggle-spec=selectPlatform %}

-### Send uplink message
+### Send an uplink message

 Once the **ThingsBoard UDP Integration** has been created, the UDP server starts, and then it waits for data from the devices.